RedTrioVirus/HitboxClass/README.md

 ## SizeOrPart : Vector3 | number | BasePart (REQUIRED)

-Depending on whether you give this a number, Vector3, Basepart, the module will handle itself in different ways depending on what SpatialOption you give it.
+Depending on whether you give this a number, Vector3, or BasePart, the module will handle itself in different ways depending on what SpatialOption you give it.
 Read the tables below the SpatialOption parameter to get a full overview of it.

 ## InitialPosition : CFrame?